Events' Diary

 GCSE Spanish (Exam Board: AQA)

-Scholars studying Spanish at GCSE will build upon all of their previous knowledge to develop spontaneous language and engage with the language in a number of situations as well as with authentic materials.
-Scholars have the opportunity to develop the 4 GCSE skills of speaking, listening, reading and writing.
+GCSE Spanish (Exam board: AQA) Scholars studying Spanish at GCSE will build upon all of their previous knowledge to develop spontaneous language and engage with authentic materials.
+Scholars have the opportunity to develop their communicative competence across the 4 GCSE skills of speaking, listening, reading and writing.
+The GCSE qualification is made up of 4 equally weighted (25%) exams in each of these skills.

 Useful Links

-AQA Spanish BBC Bitesize GCSE Spanish
+AQA Spanish BBC Bitesize GCSE SpanishOak National Academy

 Curriculum Overview